PulkitBhardwaj20/Website-data-analytics/README.md

 This project demonstrates how data analysis can be used to:
 - Understand user behavior
 - Evaluate marketing channel effectiveness
 - Support data-driven decision making

 ---

-## 📌 Scope for Enhancement
-- Build interactive dashboards using Power BI
-- Apply predictive modeling for traffic forecasting

----

-## 🙌 Author
+## Author
 **Pulkit Bhardwaj**